JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7927 days**.

-And here is a just a random fact -  **The windiest place in the world is Mount Washington, New Hampshire, USA.
-The highest wind was on April 12, 1934 when it reached 231 mph.**.
+And here is a just a random fact -  **The Eisenhower interstate system requires that one mile in every fivemust be straight.
+These straight sections are usable as airstrips intimes ofwar or other emergencies.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)